Full-Body Conditioning Through a Burpee Challenge

 How many calories do burpees burn?

 Calorie expenditure depends on body weight, intensity, and individual metabolism.
-The WHO (Bull et al., 2020, PMID 33239350) classifies burpees as vigorous-intensity activity.
-Vigorous-intensity exercise at bodyweight typically expends 8–12 kcal per minute for a 70 kg individual.
-A 10-minute burpee session may burn approximately 80–120 kcal, but individual variation is substantial.
-The metabolic benefit extends beyond the session through elevated post-exercise oxygen consumption.
+The WHO (Bull et al. 2020, PMID 33239350) classifies burpees as vigorous-intensity activity, which at bodyweight typically expends 8-12 kcal per minute for a 70 kg individual.
+A 10-minute burpee session in the 30-40 rep range therefore yields roughly 80-120 kcal, with substantial post-exercise oxygen consumption on top.

 02